-Patrick Timms is a journalist and freelance translator.
-His political commentary focuses on Britain’s departure from the European Union and the shape of future UK-EU relations.
+Patrick Timms is a political commentator and freelance translator, with a background in educational IT.
+His commentary focuses on Britain’s departure from the European Union and the shape of future UK-EU relations.
 He stood as a Conservative candidate for the May 2019 local council elections.

 Follow him on Twitter @Ephelyon

 Chris Bradford is a political commentator, having studied History and Politics at the University of Liverpool.
+He now works as a journalist for The Sun.
 His interests include: the rise of populism and nationalism, the UK’s withdrawal from the EU and voting behaviour.

 Follow him on Twitter @ChrisBrad1911

 Paul Maginnis is a Conservative Party activist and author of The Return of Meritocracy: Conservative Ideas for Unlocking Social Mobility.
 He is also a Conservative Councillor for Sawley in Erewash, and his interests include social and economic policy.

 Ted Jeffery is a freelance journalist and producer, currently working for Global Vision UK.
 His interests include Westminster news, media affairs and unionism for Scotland.
 He has previously worked for The Frontline Club.

 Follow him on Twitter @TedJourno

 Jonathan Eida is a political commentator.
 He is also a senior contributor for Turning Point UK.
 His interests include philosophy and sociology.